Nps-rf/Nps-rf/README.md

 ## I'm a student of Financial University under the Government of the Russian Federation

 - ⚡ Working at [telegram bot](https://github.com/Nps-rf/AiogramTB)
-- 🌱 I’m currently learning Python...
+- 🌱 I’m currently learning Python and SQL...
 - 🥅 2022 Goals: I'm looking for the first job